kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 - `leaderworkerset.sigs.k8s.io/exclusive-topology: topology-1`
 - `leaderworkerset.sigs.k8s.io/subgroup-exclusive-topology: topology-2`

 The leader pod will first be scheduled on a placement group.
-Once a worker pod is created, it will follow the leader to the placement group.
+Once a worker pod is created, it will follow the leader topology-1.
-Afterward, it will be scheduled into a nodepool that has other pods with the same subgroup index.
+Afterward, it will be scheduled into topology-2 that has other pods with the same subgroup index.
 So, the placement will look something like this

 ![kep-115 scheduling](https://github.com/kubernetes-sigs/lws/assets/86417275/0f4f7757-bbf6-42f5-b178-bfee9f339957)